SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-compiling-firmware.md

 1. Click the "Pristine Build" button located next to **Build** in the **Actions** section.

 ## Building Firmware Manually (Linux)
-This is only recommended if you are experiencing issues with nRF Connect for Desktops Toolchain Manager or nRF Connect for VS Code, as you will need to manually set up the toolchain.
+This is only recommended if you are experiencing issues with nRF Connect for VS Code, as you will need to manually set up the toolchain.

 ### Setup Python Venv
 Using a virtual environment (venv) will keep all build tools for Zephyr, such as `west`, contained. <br>